pacemade/inmyshoes/profiles/Daniel Moniz.md

 <h3 class="question">Your house containing everything you own, catches fire.
 After saving your loved ones and pets, you can make a dash to save one item, what would it be, why?</h3>

 One item...
-I like my bed, but I don't think I can carry it, maybe toss it off the balcony (laughs).
+I like my bed, but I don't think I can carry it, maybe toss it off the balcony <i>(laughs)</i>.
 I always, was kind of raised with stuffed animals, we actually don't have pets.
 We have a bunch of stuffed animals that are like, mostly Canadian, there’s like a moose, and a bison, cool stuffed animals.
 They all have personalities, I’d probably grab them.

 <h3 class="question">Share a personal problem that you’re going through right now, and how you’re going about to solving that problem.</h3>